virtual-labs/tool-doc-search/README.md

 ## Future Updates and Features

 - Current implementation of Page Title search is sub-word based.
 It can be improved by using a same semantic search model as used for section search.

+- Optimize search query by Binary Quantization https://qdrant.tech/articles/binary-quantization/

+- Modify embedding template for better semantic by placing all subheadings ahead of text.